volx64/Marrow-ExtendedSDK-Labworks/README.md

 If you've done everything correctly, everything should install properly.
 Including SLZ's URP.

 After you've installed the MarrowSDK, download this repository from the green dropdown arrow.
 Then drop it into your Assets folder.
-#
-### This repo contains DUMMY scripts.
-Which are scripts that are not functional and contain no code.
-They simply get replaced with their ingame equivalents upon being loaded.

-# IF YOU WOULD LIKE TO PR SOMETHING TO THIS REPO PLEASE FOLLOW THESE GUIDELINES:
-### Do not PR any FUNCTIONAL/NON DUMMY scripts that come from paid asset packs/utilities.
-Dummy scripts are fine.
-Functional and FREE open source/public scripts are fine.
-### Do not PR any art that must be paid for or was paid for by someone.
-This includes assets ripped directly from Bonelab (PRs containing direct Bonelab assets will not be accepted).
-Only free assets or assets personally made and granted free open access by the creator are allowed.
-(This keeps things like the examples usable with no worry about copyright)